A meditation on the Readings of the Day (USCCB.org)

 It means to ponder God within ourselves, for He has placed Himself in us.
 His mercy resides in and flows from our hearts, where He has placed His very Self.
 It can be grasped only through pondering, through meditation on Him, in Him.
 The glory, the mercy, the love of God is “grasped,” (if you will), by a purposeful assent into Him.
 The glory of the New Covenant is that His temple is in our hearts!
 Because of this, His glory and power flows through us to others, to the world.
 As Scripture says, He gave them authority over unclean spirits.

 Dear Christians, this is our birthright.
-Ours is a spiritual kingdom, the kingdom of God.
+Ours is a spiritual kingdom, the kingdom of God, and our bodies are the Temple.
 The kingdom of man has no power over the kingdom of God.
 Let us live in Him.
 Amen.